 M1.02.2: In all cases, league officials are only a text message or phone call away.
 They also play in the matches and might not be able to answer in a timely manner, but please feel free to contact league officials when necessary for help in making fair rulings.

 M1.02.3: Anytime captains are uncertain about how to deal with a situation, they may contact any board member for advice.
 During league night, Commissioner of Rules and Regulations is on standby to quickly address issues if possible (for contact info, see M8.00 - Commissioner of Rules and Regulations).
 Other board members are available as-needed to answer questions via text, voice, or in person if one happens to be on your team or the opposing team.

 M1.03.0: Start time for MNP matches is 8:45pm.
 By 8:45pm, captains on both teams should have their lineup approved and the visiting team begins making their picks (see M3.00 - Match Flow).
 Match Flow and Scoring are managed by custom MNP software.
 All players can log in to enter scores.
 Captains are provided special permissions to enter match information and approve results.
 Instructions for using the software are provided to captains via the Captains group, with demos provided during warm-up week scrimmages.

-M1.03.1: For Round 1, teams should take no more than 5 minutes to make their picks, and responding team should take no more than 5 minutes to respond.
+M1.03.1: Each round, teams should take no more than 5 minutes to make their picks, and responding team should take no more than 5 minutes to respond.
 To support this aggressive time table, players on the team should be planning their pick ahead of time.
 This guideline is in place to encourage all league members to be courteous to all, as many players work early on Tuesday mornings.
 Adhering to these limits enables most matches to end by 11:30pm, and longer nights due to some good games to still be done by midnight.
 If players want to warm up before a match, they should arrive much earlier than 8:45pm.

 M2.01.0: The lineup must meet the following requirements.